jcefmaven/jcefbuild/README.md

 ## Downloading artifacts
 You can find the most recent versions of the artifacts on the [releases](../../releases) page of this repository.

-## Reporting bugs
-Please only report bugs here that are related to the build process.
-Please report bugs in JCEF/CEF to the JCEF repository on Bitbucket.

 ## Building your own projects
 You have multiple options to build your own project using this repository.
 They are listed below.